 A member of the local Room to Read staff, typically a program officer, will accompany you to the project site and will serve as your host on the visit.
 He or she will provide you with more information about our work and will be able to answer your questions about the project or partner community you are visiting.
 Group size varies from one to 12 participants and may include independent travelers, university students, Room to Read supporters, chapter members, volunteers and local NGO workers.

-Site visits occur during school hours and schedules can sometimes change as a result of scheduling with our partner schools.
-For this reason, we prefer to collect local contact information from site visit participants—especially given the limited Internet access in countries where we work.
+Field trips occur during school hours and schedules can sometimes change as a result of scheduling with our partner schools.
+For this reason, we prefer to collect local contact information from visitors—especially given the limited internet access in countries where we work.

 If you are unable to provide local contact information until you arrive in country, please be sure to contact our local office with this information as soon as possible.